joe-antognini/joe-antognini.github.io/_drafts/logits.md

 begin hearing the term "logit" all around.
 The logit has a simple
 definition:

-$$\textrm{logit} p \equiv \log \left( \frac{p}{1 - } \right).$$
+$$\textrm{logit} p \equiv \log \left( \frac{p}{1 - p} \right).$$

 But it's useful to understand where this definition comes from and why logits are so natural in machine learning.

-But why is this a natural
-definition and why are logits so frequently used?

-Neural networks are inherently going to be a little "fuzzy" when used on real data.
-Real data are noisy, and as the inputs jitter around, the activations of different neurons will jitter around a little bit as well.
+Many machine learning models are inherently going to be a little "fuzzy" when used on real data.
+Real data are noisy, and as the inputs jitter around, the output of the model will jitter around a little bit as well.
-The neural network should be robust to this jitter --- most small perturbations of the input should not produce big changes to the output.
-But when we start considering the output of the neural network, we have to be careful about what we consider a "big change."
+The model should be robust to this jitter --- most small perturbations to the input should not produce big changes to the output.
+But when we start considering the output of the model, we have to be careful about what we consider a "big change."

-Suppose, for concreteness, we have a neural network that is a binary classifier.
-On one input, the NN gives a probability that the input belongs to class A of 0.5.
-On the second input the NN gives a class A membership probability of 0.99.
-We now perturb the inputs very slightly and the probabilities change by 0.009.
-The class A membereship probability is now 0.509 for the first input, and 0.999 for the second input.
-The As far as the neural network is concerned, the changes here are equivalent.
+Suppose, for concreteness, we have a neural network that is a binary classifier, with a single neuron in the output layer that has a linear activation.
+On one case in the training set, the NN gives a probability that the input belongs to class A of 0.5.
+On a second training case the NN gives a probability that the input belongs to class A of 0.99.
+We now perturb the inputs very slightly, and by the same amount.
+If the output of and the probabilities change by 0.009.
+The class A membership probability is now 0.509 for the first input, and 0.999 for the second input.

+As far as the neural network is concerned, the changes here are equivalent.
 But they are not at all.
+In the first case, we started with

 How could we try to account for this?
 Instead of trying to train directly to the probability, we could instead try to train to $$\log(1 - p)$$.
 This